ZiRO-Bot/Z3R0/README.md

 - i18n using gettext (Learning how gettext works)
 - Slash command (RIP dpy, have to design this myself for now)
+- Properly support different SQL scheme (designing best way to do this)

 ### Scrapped Plan